• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 Permanent dentures are held in place by at least two titanium dental implants.
 Some implant-retained dentures are still removable but benefit from the stability of being snapped onto the implants.
 Permanent dentures, however, are fixed in place and never need to be removed.

-Permanent dentures are extremely stable and will not move when chewing, biting, talking, or smiling.
+Permanent dentures are highly stable and will not move when chewing, biting, talking, or smiling.
 The dental implants integrate with the surrounding bone, and then the permanent dentures are fixed to the implants.
 This results in a permanent solution for edentulous arches.

 Fixed dentures candidate profile